The Thomas Chatterton Society

 Chatterton's birthplace, now fornerly named "Chatterton's House" is at Pile Street opposite St Mary Redcliffe Church in Bristol, England.
 It was built in 1749 as a dwelling house for the school master of Pyle Street School and was bequethed to the school by Giles Malpas, a successful pinmaker.
 The House is owned by Bristol City Council and the Society has been working with the Council for many years to preserve and renovate the House.
 The renovations are now mostly complete.

-Click on Chatterton's House picture to visit Press Release page
+Click on Chatterton's House picture for further details

 Chatterton's House